 As part of Compassion's ministry, Joseph participates in Bible class, youth group and camp.
 He is also in vocational training where his performance is average.
 Soccer, telling stories and art are his favorite activities.

-Your love and support will help Joseph to receive the assistance he needs to develop his potential.
-Please pray for him.
+Please remember Joseph in your prayers.
+Your love and support will help him to receive the assistance he needs to grow and develop.

 Joseph lives in the hillside community of Bushikori, home to approximately 18,600 residents.
 Typical houses are constructed of dirt floors, mud walls and corrugated iron roofs.
 The primary ethnic group is Bantu and the most commonly spoken language is Lugisu.

 The regional diet consists of maize, beans, greens, cassava, rice, beef and potatoes.
 Common health problems in this area include malaria, skin infections and HIV/AIDS.
-Most adults are unemployed but some work as farmers or bricklayers and earn the equivalent of $11 per month.
-This community has electricity and water but needs scholastic materials, improved agriculture methods, a market and employment opportunities.
+Most adults are unemployed but some work as farmers or bricklayers and earn the equivalent of $12 per month.
+This community has electricity and water but needs scholastic materials, improved agriculture methods, a market, recreation facilities, roads and employment opportunities.